 Rain Garden/ Rain Barrel Incentive Program

-The Greater Elkhart County Stormwater Partnership will help homeowners install rain gardens and rain barrels in most of Elkhart County.
-For homeowners who qualify, the program can reimburse up to $250 for rain garden plants and up to $50 per rain barrel (maximum two rain barrels per parcel).
-This incentive program is being funded in 2017 for the 8th year.
+Since 2009 The Greater Elkhart County Stormwater Partnership has been helping homeowners install rain gardens and rain barrels in most of Elkhart County.
+For homeowners who qualify, the program can reimburse up to $250 for rain garden plants.
 The program comes as a result of stakeholder input into the Partnership’s stormwater fee.
 The program is open to anyone in Elkhart, Goshen, Bristol, or unincorporated areas of Elkhart County.
-These are the areas where residents pay a stormwater fee to fund the Partnership’s programs.

 You Want to Do Your Part.
 We Want to Help.